Consultants

 Kimberly Simpson is a graduate of Southern Methodist University and Maxim's de Paris Culinary School.
-She has also completed the College Counseling Certification Program at the University of California, Los Angeles.
+She has also completed the College Counseling Certification Program at the University of California, Los Angeles and The Birkman Method Certification Program.
 She has served on numerous public and private high school committees and task forces, focusing in the area of college and career planning.
 Additionally, she has been invited to give presentations on the admissions process to a variety of public and private high schools and organizations in the metro-New Orleans and Northshore areas.

 Recognizing a need to assist underrepresented, low income students in the college admissions process, Kimberly decided to create Collegiate Capstones, a 501(c)(3) nonprofit organization, which offers pro bono college consulting services to students at Haynes Academy for Advanced Studies and other regional students.